wesen/PocketFlow/ttmp/2025-05-22/03-observability-for-the-event-driven-go-agent-framework.md

 6. **Redis Cluster Support**: Scale Redis infrastructure horizontally
 7. **Cross-Instance Monitoring**: Monitor flows across multiple application instances
 8. **Message Replay**: Leverage Redis Streams' replay capabilities for debugging
+9. **Adaptive Circuit Breaker**: ML-based failure prediction
+10. **Rate Limiting**: Per-node and per-flow rate limiting middleware

 The foundation is solid and extensible - new observers just need to implement the `Observer` interface and specify their topic subscriptions.
-The Redis integration provides enterprise-grade messaging capabilities while maintaining the simplicity of the original design.
+The Redis integration with middleware provides enterprise-grade messaging capabilities while maintaining the simplicity of the original design.